danlawinc/smartconnectsdk-android-sample-app/README.md

     Although you can register upto 5 PIDs per request, if any of the PIDs is not supported by the vehicle or if data is not available, the entire request fails.

-    Try registering the PIDs individually to see which request fails.
+    Try registering the PIDs/events individually to see which request fails.

+    For example, instead of registering speed and rpm together in a single request, break it into 2 requests.
     ```
     int id1 = 1;
     ArrayList<Integer> list1 = new ArrayList<>();